fernandaholiveira/Capstone2/README.md

-A start to the project
+Conversation flow of the negotiator chatbot